jhudsl/tidyversecourse/docs/05-prediction.md

 <img src="images/modeling-unnamed-chunk-30-1.png" width="672" />

 The QQ Plot and the histogram of the residuals will always give the same answer.
-Here, we see that with our limited sample size, we do not have perfectly Normally distributed residuals; however, the points do not fall wildly far from the dotted line.
+Here, we see that with our limited sample size, we have fairly good Normally distributed residuals; and, the points do not fall wildly far from the dotted line.

 Finally, whether or not **outliers** (extreme observations) are driving our results can be assessed by looking at the **Residuals vs Leverage** plot.